-5 2.3.2 Satellite altimetry data
+2.3.2 Satellite altimetry data

-In order to investigate the impact of different constellations of satellite altimeters, both conventional along-track and wideswath altimetry measurements were considered.
-Conventional altimetry data were derived from sampling the NR over the theoretical tracks of the satellite missions Jason 2, Cryosat 2 and Sentinel 3a, with a sampling frequency of 1 Hz ( $\sim$ 7 km spatial sampling; e.g. Roblou et al. 2011).
-An observation white noise of 1 cm root mean square was simulated and added to these pseudo-observations.
-Using the same approach, wide-swath data were derived considering a 20.9-day repeat orbit at a spatial resolution of 7 km along and across the swath.
-In order to investigate the impact of multiple wide-swath altimeter missions, the data were derived by simulating two wide-swath altimeters, hereafter Swath-1 and Swath-2, obtained considering a 10-day shift in the orbits of the simulated missions.
-Figure 2 shows the spatial coverage of simulated satellite altimetry data over a 5-day period (analysis window) considering conventional nadir (top left panel), along Swath-1 (top central panel) and along Swath-1 and 2 (top right panel) altimeter missions.
-The specifics for each satellite altimetry mission considered in this study are detailed in Table 2
+In order to investigate the impact of different constellations of satellite altimeters, both conventional along track and wide-swath altimetry measurements were considered.
+Conventional altimetry data were derived from sampling the NR over the theoretical tracks of the satellite missions Jason 2, Cryosat 2 and Sentinel 3a, with a sampling frequency of 1 Hz.
+An observation white noise of 1 cm rms was simulated and added to these pseudo-observations.
+Using the same approach, wide-swath data were derived considering a 20.9 days repeat orbit at a spatial resolution of of 7 km along and across the swath.
+In order to investigate the impact of multiple wide-swath altimeter missions, the data were derived simulating two wide-swath altimeters, hereafter Swath-1 and Swath-2, obtained considering a 10-day shift in the orbits of the simulated missions.
+Figure 2 shows the spatial coverage of simulated satellite altimetry data during 5 days (analysis window) considering conventional nadir (top left panel), along Swath-1 (top central panel) and along Swath-1 and 2 (top right panel) altimeter missions.